pcaversaccio/xdeployer/README.md

   - `lineaMain`
   - `zoraMain`

 > Note that you must ensure that your deployment account has sufficient funds on **all** target networks.
 In addition, please be aware that `gnosis` refers to the previously known _xDai_ chain.
+Eventually, please refer to [this](https://github.com/pcaversaccio/xdeployer/issues/164) issue why this plugin does not support the Base mainnet.

 ### Local Deployment